-A majority of atmospheric rivers don’t do serious damage, with short-term flash flooding the primary threat.
-However, events where the rains fall over the same location for days at a time can quickly become life-threatening.
+Most atmospheric rivers don’t do serious damage, with short-term flash flooding the primary threat.
+However, when the rains fall over the same location for days at a time, they can quickly become life-threatening.

-In an especially strong Pineapple Express event, flooding can last for days, if not weeks or months such as what happened in the winter of 1861-62.
+In a powerful Pineapple Express event, flooding can last for days, if not weeks or months, such as what happened in the winter of 1861-62 (see the above picture).

 California’s climate is traditionally dry, with most locations in the state seeing less than 20 inches of rain per year, with much of the southern part of the state seeing less than 10 inches annually.
-As a result, the ground is very dry, and when heavy rains fall, the risk for mudslides and debris flows is significant.
-Many of the deaths attributed to these events happen in these mudslides, which often happen with little warning.
+As a result, the ground is parched, and when heavy rains fall, the risk for mudslides and debris flows is significant.
+Many of the deaths attributed to these events happen in these mudslides, often with little warning.

 Can meteorologists predict atmospheric river events?

-While atmospheric rivers remain difficult to predict, computer modeling has improved to the point where they are able to at least warn of an impending event several days ahead of time.
-This gives residents time to prepare, and if necessary, evacuate.
+While atmospheric rivers remain challenging to predict, computer modeling has improved to the point where they can at least warn of an impending event several days ahead of time.
+This gives residents time to prepare and, if necessary, evacuate.